port-labs/contains-package-example/README.md

 ## Service Blueprint
 Create the service blueprint in Port [using this json file](.resources/gradleBlueprint.json).
 Alternatively, you can add a String property to your repository's blueprint with the identifier of `gradleFile`.
 If done so, you will need to add a change to your mapping config: In the `repository` kind selector, add a new property mapping like so:

 gradleFile: file://build.gradle

 ### Calculation Property
-In the `gradleBlueprint.json` file, you can see an example of the calculation property.
-In this example, we are using JQ to test if the string property `gradle` contains the substring `log4j-api:2.14.1`.
-Then, we set the value of this calculation to the boolean property `gradleContains`
+If you have added the property yourself, you will also need to create a calculation property.
+Inside the same Blueprint, add a new property of type `Calculation/boolean`, and assign the following calculation:

+`.properties.gradleFile | contains(\"log4j-api:2.14.1\")`

+This calculation checks the gradleFile property, and looks for a substring that contains the log4j package.
+If found, the property will display `True`, otherwise `False`.
+Make sure to replace the \"PACKAGE NAME\" with the required package to test.